- Season 2020-21

 Balletto di Teatro alla Scala

 Manuel Legris is the new artistic director, succeeding Frédéric Olivieri.
-La Scala opened in July for concert performances with socially distanced audiences, but no schedule for ballet performances has yet been confirmed.
+La Scala opened in July for concert performances with socially distanced audiences.

 Les Ballets De Monte-Carlo